rob-c/farm/Readme.md

 Python3 has natively supported virtualenvs via the venv module for some time now.
 This is the recommended way to get running with Python3 Virtual Environments.

-First.
-Setup a new env within this project:
+1. Setup a new env within this project:
 ```
 > python3 -m venv env
 ```

 You can technically use whatever foldername you prefer, but this project has an appropriate .gitignore rule for the `en\v\` folder which is a good indicator of what is within that folder.

-Second.
-Activate the new virtual env:
+2. Activate the new virtual env:
 ```
 > source ./env/bin/activate
 (env) > _
 ```

-Third.
-Install this project into the new virtual env:
+3. Install this project into the new virtual env:
 ```
 (env) > python3 -m pip -r requirements.txt
 ```

-Forth.
-Run the project
+4. Run the project
 ```
 (env) > python3 main.py

 ...
 ```

-Fifth.
-Leave the virtualenv after you're finished:
+5. Leave the virtualenv after you're finished:
 ```
 (env) > deactivate
 > _